-After the tires have been rotated, adjust the front and rear inflation pressures as shown on the Certification/Tire label.
+After the tires have been rotated, adjust the front and rear inflation pressures as shown on the Certification/Tire label or the Tire and Loading Information label.

 Make certain that all wheel nuts are properly tightened.
-See "Wheel Nut Torque" in the Index.
+See "Wheel Nut Torque" under Capacities and Specifications on page 5-113.